Skip to content

 South Africa has one of the most developed responsible gambling frameworks in Africa.
 Whether you’re betting at a casino, placing a bet online, buying a lottery ticket, or enjoying a bingo night, there are national systems in place to make sure gambling stays fun and doesn’t spiral into a serious issue.

 The backbone of these efforts is the National Responsible Gambling Programme, or NRGP.
-It’s a unique collaboration between government regulators, gambling operators, and a non-profit foundation called the South African Responsible Gambling Foundation.
-Together, they run education campaigns, offer free treatment, and monitor gambling behaviour across the country.
+It’s a unique collaboration among government regulators, gambling operators, and a non-profit foundation, the South African Responsible Gambling Foundation.
+Together, they run education campaigns, offer free treatment, and monitor gambling behaviour nationwide.

 Who’s Involved and How It Works

 The National Responsible Gambling Programme is funded directly by the gambling industry.
-Licensed casinos, bookmakers, bingo operators, and limited payout machine route operators contribute about 0.1% of their gross revenue to keep the program running.
+Licensed casinos, bookmakers, bingo operators, and limited-payout machine route operators contribute about 0.1% of their gross revenue to support the program.
 Interestingly, the National Lottery is regulated under different laws, so it doesn’t fund the program, although it’s still required to promote responsible gambling.

 The program is managed by the Responsible Gambling Foundation, an independent organisation that provides free counselling, training, and support services.
-Oversight comes from the National Gambling Board (which operates at national level) and nine provincial gambling boards.
-Each province regulates the gambling operators in its region, but all follow national guidelines.
+Oversight is provided by the National Gambling Board (which operates at the national level) and nine provincial gambling boards.
+Each province regulates gambling operators within its borders, but all follow national guidelines.

 What Gambling Operators Are Required to Do